Intro to Q&A tooling to train Power BI Q&A (preview)

 The Getting started page opens.

-Select Field synonyms to see all the tables and columns that belong to the model.
+The Synonyms tab shows you all of the tables and columns that belong to the model.
 This view allows you to add alternative names to match the columns to help users.
 You can also choose whether or not a column or table should be hidden from Q&A.

-The dialog shows all the columns, tables, and respective terms and synonyms that users can use when asking questions against the dataset.
+The dialog shows all the columns, tables, and respective terms and synonyms that users can use when asking questions against the semantic model.
 You can quickly see all the terms in one place and add or remove terms for multiple columns.

-Add terms - If you have a field called sales, you might decide to add a term called revenue, so a user can use this word instead of being required to use the word brand.
+Approved synonyms If you have a field called brand, you might decide to add a term called "label," so a user can use this word instead of being required to use the word brand.
 When Q&A is processing inputs, Q&A then treats the mentions of "label" as references to that field in your data.
 You can select Add to type in a new term.

 Synonyms are only shared when you publish the report.